neffercarrillo/security-plus/notes/README.md

 ## Session 14: Cyber Resilience and Redundancy

-- high availability ability of a service to be continously available by minimizing downtime
+- high availability ability of a service to be continuously available by minimizing downtime
 - uptime is a number of minutes of hours that a system remains online over a given period
 - load balancing is distribute network across multiple computing resources
 - clustering multiple computers that work as a single system (keeping app available even in a hw failure)